pony-ci/sfdx-plugin/README.md

 DESCRIPTION
   If no files are specified, command will sort files defined in .pony/config.json.
-  Possible values in the config are 'source', 'all', 'none' or array of files.
+  Possible values in the config are 'source', 'all', 'none' or array of files, default value is 'source'.

   Supported metadata:
       * Profile

 EXAMPLES
   $ sfdx pony:source:sort